dhfbk/document-classification/src-ui/README.md

 # Document classification UI

 ## Installation
-To install the web interface, one needs to create a `.env` file containing these variables:
+To install the web interface, it is possible to create a `.env` file containing these variables:

 ```
 VUE_APP_TOKEN=